gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslImplicitPredCorrRTheta.md

 * `logical_to_physical` The mapping from the logical domain to the physical domain.
 * `advection_solver` The advection operator with an [**Euler**](classEuler.md) method.
 * `grid` The index range on which the functions are defined.
-* `builder` A spline builder to get the spline representation of the advection field and the rhs.
 * `poisson_solver` The PDE solver which computes the electrical potential.
-* `advection_evaluator` An evaluator of B-splines for the spline advection field.
+* `advection_interpolator` An interpolator to build and evaluate an approximation of the advection field and the RHS.